 Welcome to the third and final part of this blog series on The Wizard of Oz – a Spiritual Adventure!

-In part 2 of this series, you may remember Dorothy received wise counsel from Glinda, the good witch of the North.
+In part 2 of this blog post series, you may remember Dorothy received wise counsel from Glinda, the good witch of the North.
 In addition, she discovered and began assembling three important and symbolic parts of herself (wisdom – the scarecrow, love – the tin man, and courage – the lion) which she needs for the journey home.

 Dorothy is uncertain of what she will encounter on her adventure but has great faith if she follows the yellow brick road it will lead her home.